RBeneroff/rachelbeneroff/UserStory-Plan.md

 - what I did, how I did it, technologies used, what I would have done differently
 - try Stellar.js

+# About
+- a link to my pdf resume
+- brand statement

 Technologies:
 - AngularJS